 A FIPS 140-2 approved deterministic random bit generator based on a block cipher as specified in NIST SP 800-90A is used.
-It is a CTR_DRBG using AES-128 in counter mode.
+It is a CTR_DRBG using AES-128 with derivation function and without prediction resistance.
 The deterministic random bit generator is seeded by /dev/random.
 The /dev/random generator is a true random number generator that obtains entropy from interrupts generated by the devices and sensors attached to the system and maintains an entropy pool.
 The TRNG feeds entropy from the pool into the DRBG on demand.
 The TRNG provides 160-bits of entropy.